ArduPilot/ardupilot_wiki/dev/source/docs/ros.rst

 ArduPilot capabilities can be extended with `ROS <http://www.ros.org/>`__ (aka Robot Operating System).

 `ROS <http://www.ros.org/>`__ provides libraries, tools, hardware abstraction, device drivers, visualizers, message-passing, package management, and more to help software developers create robot applications.
-In the future we expect ROS will be replaced by `ROS2 <http://design.ros2.org/articles/why_ros2.html>`__
+In the future, we expect ROS will be replaced by `ROS2 <http://design.ros2.org/articles/why_ros2.html>`__

 `MAVROS <http://wiki.ros.org/mavros>`__ is a ROS "node" that can convert between ROS topics and `MAVLink messages <https://github.com/ArduPilot/mavlink>`__ allowing ArduPilot vehicles to communicate with ROS.
 The `MAVROS code can be found here <https://github.com/mavlink/mavros/tree/master/mavros>`__.